BOXFoundation/whitepaper/whitepaper.md

 A crucial piece of this approach is Schnorr Signature[^fn1].
 Unlike ECDSA signatures, Schnorr signature has **linearity** in its math, which makes it ideal for creating "adaptor signature" that can be used in settling off-chain transactions automatically.
 By replacing the signatures embedded in each input with an aggregated single signature, a blockchain can save large amount of disk spaces and become very light-weight, yet more powerful than before.

 Consider a simple case: Alice wants to stream an online movie owned by Bob, and he would like to pay Bob 1 BOX in exchange for a one-time access key to the movie.
-Now suppose Bob embeds the access key in a secret _t_, and the process that Alices gets _t_ can be described as follows:
+Now suppose Bob embeds the access key in a secret _t_, and the process that Alice gets _t_ can be described as follows:

 \begin{figure}[h]
   \begin{center}